Best of Hadrian's Wall: Corbridge to Gilsland

 Best of Hadrian’s Wall Walk: Corbridge to Gilsland in 3 days Walking Code: HWB4A

-The best of Hadrian’s Wall holidays are popular for those with less time, or who want to concentrate on the most dramatic central section of the walk.
+The best of Hadrian's Wall holidays are popular for those with less time, or who want to concentrate on the most dramatic central section of the walk.
 Here the landscape is at its most impressive and large stretches of the wall still remain.
+This holiday has the same itinerary as the Corbridge - Brampton route above, but finishes a day earlier.

 Our Best Of Hadrian’s Wall holidays concentrate on the section between Corbridge and Brampton, the classic section of Hadrian’s Wall, where the wall follows the Whin Sill escarpment over rolling countryside.
 The best preserved sections of the wall are here, as are the best landscapes and views.